 MD Anderson Cancer Center Advanced Practice Registered Nurse - Endocrine Neoplasia and HD in Houston, Texas

-The ideal candidate will be an Advanced Practice Registered Nurse with at least 2 years of experience.
-Previous experience in Endocrine or Oncology is strongly preferred.
+The ideal candidate will be a FNP with at least 1 year of experience.
+Prior Endocrine strongly preferred.

-Has primary responsibility for working with department faculty physicians to assist in covering the outpatient and inpatient clinical practice for the Endocrinology and Endocrinology—Diabetes services.
-Clinical aspects include manage endopathies, manage effects of chemotherapy agents, assess glucose needs and lipid control, and manage multiple-dose insulin and insulin pumps.
+Has primary responsibility for working with department faculty physicians to assist in covering the outpatient and inpatient clinical practice for the Endocrinology and Endocrinology—Diabetes and/or Pediatric Endocrinology services.

-Must be able to independently initiate monthly assignments without supervision, and demonstrate excellent written and verbal communication skills.
+Must be able to independently initiate monthly assignments without supervision.

 Attend Endocrinology Multidisciplinary Conference weekly.

-Share responsibility for coverage of faculty clinics, attending-on-service (AOS) and inpatient services, triage of Endocrine Center new patients and consultations, and coordination of the scheduling of these patients.
+Share responsibility, with other department advanced practice professionals, for coverage of faculty clinics, attending-on-service (AOS) and inpatient services, triage of Endocrine Center new patients and consultations, and coordination of the scheduling of these patients.